Missile defense: Other types of infrared stealth

-Biological/chemical weapons
+Biological and chemical weapons

 This is perhaps the most extreme approach to countering missile defense systems that are designed to destroy ICBMs and other forms of nuclear weaponry.
-Rather than using many missiles equipped with nuclear warheads as their main weapon of attack, this idea involves the release of biological or chemical sub-munition weapons/agents from the missile shortly after the boost phase of the attacking ICBM.
+Rather than using many missiles equipped with nuclear warheads as their main weapon of attack, this idea involves the release of biological or chemical sub-munition weapons or agents from the missile shortly after the boost phase of the attacking ICBM.
 Because missile defense systems are designed with intent to destroy main attacking missiles or ICBMs, this system of sub-munition attack is too numerous for the system to defend against while also distributing the chemical or biological agent across a large area of attack.

 There is currently no proposed countermeasure to this type of attack except through diplomacy and the effective banning of biological weaponry and chemical agents within war.
-However, this does not guarantee that this countermeasure to missile defense system will not be abused via extremists/terrorists.
+However, this does not guarantee that this countermeasure to missile defense system will not be abused via extremists or terrorists.
 An example of this severe threat can be further seen in North Korea's testing of anthrax tipped ICBMs in 2017.